onap/dcaegen2-collectors-ves/README.md

-### Consul - Dynamic configuration
+### Dynamic configuration

-Application properties like /etc/collector.properties and Dmaap configuration /etc/DmaapConfig.json are updated frequently by configuration stored in Consul(CBS) http://<kubernetes_host_ip>:30270/ui/#/dc1/kv/<vescollector_SCN> Configuration stored in Consul have bigger priority and always will override local configuration so all configuration modification should be done using Consul update on corresponding kv store.
+Application properties like /etc/collector.properties and Dmaap configuration /etc/DmaapConfig.json are updated frequently by configuration stored in config file or if it doesn't exist, in Consul (CBS) http://<kubernetes_host_ip>:30270/ui/#/dc1/kv/<vescollector_SCN> By default, config file is located in /app-config/application_config.yaml and this path can be changed by CBS_CLIENT_CONFIG_PATH env.
+Configuration stored in config file has the biggest priority and always will override local configuration.
+If config file doesn't exist then configuration will be fetched from Consul server.
-Frequently how often configuration will be fetch from Consul server is manageable in /etc/collector.properties property "collector.dynamic.config.update.frequency={time in minutes}".
+Frequently how often configuration will be dynamically fetched is manageable in /etc/collector.properties property "collector.dynamic.config.update.frequency={time in minutes}".
-To fetch configuration from Consul, VES collector uses CBS client from DCAE SDK.
+To fetch configuration, VES collector uses CBS client from DCAE SDK.

 Sample configuration of VESCollector K-V store can be found under /dpo/data-formats/ConsulConfig.json